-The perch is a lively and efficient prey that takes prey in all sizes.
+The perch is a lively and efficient predatory fish that takes prey in all sizes.
 Smaller perch feed on everything from mosquito larvae to fish fry.
 When it gets bigger, switch to a fish diet if possible.
-If there is a shortage of food, or fish fry, the perch can become small and lean, what we call a thousand brothers.
-They are durable fish, and one of the fish species in our waters that best tolerates acidification.
+If there is a shortage of food, or fish fry, the perch can become small and lean, what we call millennials.
+They are hardy fish, and one of the fish species in our waters that tolerates acidification best.

 The perch plays in the spring when the water temperature is around 7-8 degrees.
-The game takes place on shallow water, near the beach.
+The play takes place in shallow water, near the beach.

-The perch are prized food fish.
-They are good both small and large.
-Feel free to file it.
+The perch are appreciated food fish.
+They are good both as small and as large.
+Feel free to fillet it.

-Their closest relatives are the geese and the geese with whom the perch shares its sharp bellies and pointed dorsal fins.
+Their closest relatives are the pikeperch and the grass with which the perch share their sharp gill caps and pointed dorsal fins.
 There are a total of three different perch species in the world.

 The perch is Medelpad's landscape fish.
-The Swedish name comes from the fact that the fish is spiny and prickly, and the scientific name of the river.
+The Swedish name comes from the fact that the fish is prickly and stinging, and the scientific name of river.

 Perch is probably the species of fish we find in most lakes and waters in Sweden.
 It is found all over the country, from the mountainous regions, in nutrient-rich plains and nutrient-poor brown forest lakes.
 It also enjoys good running water, and along the coast down to Skåne.
 It is further east in Asia.